iluvjava/Maths/Notebook 2.0 markdown/AMATH 516 Numerical Optimizations/Background/Convex Hull, Convex Span.md

 ---
 ### **Half Spaces Containment**

 > Every convex set can also be created using simple intersection of halfspaces in the Euclidean space.
-See [Supporing Convex Sets using Halfspaces](../CVX%20Geometry/Supporing%20Convex%20Sets%20using%20Halfspaces.md) for more information.
+See [Supporting Convex Sets using Halfspaces](../CVX%20Geometry/Supporting%20Convex%20Sets%20using%20Halfspaces.md) for more information.
 Such a method is more relavent and popular for analysis in general.